sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 - `NODE_ENV`

-  Node env.
-Use 'development' for development and 'production' for production.
+  Node environment is used to build the app.
+Use 'development' for development and 'production' for production.<br/> Use value:
+  'production'

 - `REACT_APP_ENV`

-  A more fine-grained env definition than NODE_ENV.
-Is used for example to differentiate envs in logging.
+  A more fine-grained env definition than `NODE_ENV`.
+For example, this is used to send environment info to logging service: Sentry.
+(If you have enabled it with `REACT_APP_SENTRY_DSN`).<br/> For this setup, use
+  value: 'development'

 - `REACT_APP_SHARETRIBE_USING_SSL`